Azure/apiforfhir-migration-tool/incremental-copy-docs/README.md

-# Incremental Copy Migration Tool
+# FHIR Data Migration Tool

-The incremental copy migration tool helps you continuously copy data from an Azure API for FHIR server to an Azure Health Data Services FHIR service.
+The FHIR data migration tool helps you continuously copy data from an Azure API for FHIR server to an Azure Health Data Services FHIR service.
 This migration tool is an Azure function app solution that utilizes [$export](https://learn.microsoft.com/azure/healthcare-apis/azure-api-for-fhir/export-data) to export data from a source Azure API for FHIR server, and [$import](https://learn.microsoft.com/azure/healthcare-apis/fhir/import-data) to import to a destination Azure Health Data Services FHIR service.

 The API for FHIR migration tool is an [Azure durable function](https://learn.microsoft.com/azure/azure-functions/durable/) application and uses [Azure storage table](https://learn.microsoft.com/azure/storage/tables/table-storage-overview) for capturing and maintaining the status of the export-import operation.